logo for sarah-palin-is-cool.com

 The Purpose of the Declaration of Independence

-Why exactly was the Declaration of Independence written?
-What was the purpose of the Declaration of Independence?
-What purpose did it serve in the Revolutionary War?
-The American Declaration of Independence was written to lay out in firm terms the purposes behind the American Revolution, so that anyone who was in doubt about whether or not it was justified would understand the reasoning that the “rebels” held.
-Click here to read more about the Purpose of the Declaration of Independence.
+The American Declaration of Independence was written to lay out in firm terms the purposes behind the American Revolution, so that anyone who was in doubt about whether or not it was justified would understand the reasoning that the "rebels" held.

-Pictures of the Declaration of Independence
+George Washington's personal copy of the Declaration of Independence

 Signers of the Declaration of Independence

-Who were the signers of the Declaration of Independence?
 Meet the men who risked their lives and their fortunes for liberty.
-On the Founding Fathers page you will find a list of the signers of the Declaration of Independence.
-You can read the life story of each signer of the Declaration here and find out how much they sacrificed so you could be free!
+On the Founding Fathers page you will find a list of the signers of the Declaration of Independence separated by colony.
+You can read short biographies of many of them.
+More are in the works and will be added soon.

 Declaration of Independence Signatures